Green Holiday Guide

 From Thanksgiving to New Year’s Day, household waste increases by more than 25%.
 Much of that excess packaging, paper and food ends up in a landfill.

-Modifying choices to create less waste can be easier than you think.
+Modifying choices for less waste can be easier than you think.

 Here are some ideas for the holidays — and all year long!